WTT Youth Contender 2026: Syndrela Das, Rupam Sardar clinch U-17 girls and U-17 boys singles titles - www.lokmattimes.com

 WTT Youth Contender 2026: Syndrela Das, Rupam Sardar clinch U-17 girls and U-17 boys singles titles

-Vadodara, Jan 3 India's Syndrela Das and Rupam Sardar registered comfortable victories to clinch the U-17 girls' and ...
+Vadodara (Gujarat) [India], January 3 : Syndrela Das and Rupam Sardar registered comfortable victories to clinch the U-17 girls' ...

-Vadodara, Jan 3 India's Syndrela Das and Rupam Sardar registered comfortable victories to clinch the U-17 girls' and U-17 boys' singles titles in the WTT Youth Contender 2026 at the SAMA Indoor Sports Complex in Vadodara on Saturday, while Divija Paul and Dev Pranav Bhat were crowned the U-13 girls' and boys' champions, respectively.
+Vadodara (Gujarat) [India], January 3 : Syndrela Das and Rupam Sardar registered comfortable victories to clinch the U-17 girls' and U-17 boys' singles titles in the WTT Youth Contender 2026 at the SAMA Indoor Sports Complex here on Friday, while Divija Paul and Dev Pranav Bhat were crowned the U-13 girls and boys' champions, respectively, as per a release.

 This is the second year that the WTT Youth Contender is being held in Vadodara and will have competitions from U-11 to U-19 categories, featuring a total of 226 players.

-Syndrela, who had upset second-seeded Miku Matsushima of Japan in the semifinals, began strong and dominated the opening game.
+Syndrela, who had upset second seed Miku Matsushima of Japan in the semi-finals, began strong and dominated the opening game.
 But Hansini, who had upset top seed Divyanshi Bhowmick in the pre-quarterfinals, then managed to find her rhythm and took the second game.

 Earlier, Vivaan Dave and Naisha Rewaskar kept their nerves in a topsy-turvy decider that went into extra points to upset top seeds Aditya Das and Ankolika Chakraborty in the U-15 mixed doubles semi-final.

-Vivaan and Naisha had displayed their fighting spirit in the opening game itself when they came back from 5-8 down, saved a game point before winning the opening game.
+Vivaan and Naisha had displayed their fighting spirit in the opening game itself when they came back from 5-8 down and saved a game point before winning the opening game.

+Both pairs then shared the spoils in the next three games to set up a thrilling decider.

 Vivaan and Naisha not only saved those three match points but also kept their nerves to draw level every time their opponents reached a match point before winning four straight points to wrap up the match.